andrewhamerly/poker-pulse/README.md

 2. Log in to the app.
 3. Create or update your player profile with personal details and tournament history.
 4. View the event schedule to see upcoming tournaments, including dates, times, and locations.
-5. Select a tournament to view comprehensive details such as buy-ins, prize pools, and structure.
+5. Select a tournament to add it to your personal player schedule.
 6. Mark tournaments as favorites to receive specific notifications about those events.
 (Coming Soon)
-7. Receive real-time notifications for important updates such as schedule changes, start times, or delays.
+7. Players receive reminders for important updates regarding a players personal event schedule.
 (Coming Soon)

 ## Features
 - **User Registration and Authentication:**